Table of Contents

 Over all these many years, the two holidays still share important symbols from that long-ago time.

-On Passover’s Seder tables there will always be eggs, just as in Easter baskets – abiding signs of new life.
-Those baskets will be lined with greenery, the fresh growth of spring, while the greenest of fresh parsley is shared at every Seder.
+On Passover’s Seder tables there are always eggs, just as in Easter baskets – abiding signs of new life.
+Those baskets are lined with greenery, the fresh growth of spring, while we share the greenest of fresh parsley at every Seder.
 And the lamb roast that crowns so many Easter dinners recalls the sacrificial lamb whose blood – spread on the doorposts of Hebrew homes in the time of Moses — harks back to the Exodus from Egypt, the eternal Jewish symbol of salvation from slavery.
 So why else would Jesus so often be referred to as “the Lamb of God”?